kalebetavares/currency-converter/README.md

 # Currency Converter

-A lightweight and framework-free currency conversion application built with pure Java 11, designed to fetch real-time exchange rates using the public **AwesomeAPI**.
+A lightweight and framework-free currency conversion application built with Java 11, designed to fetch real-time exchange rates using the public **AwesomeAPI**.
 API documentation: https://docs.awesomeapi.com.br/api-de-moedas

 ---